2009 Philadelphia Eagles season: Week 16: vs. Denver Broncos

-Week 17
+Week 17: at Dallas Cowboys

 In the final game of the regular season, the first-place Eagles battled the second-place Cowboys in Dallas, with the winner crowned as NFC East champs.

 The game began with Dallas driving 80 yards down the field in 9 plays for the touchdown.
 Cowboys quarterback Tony Romo completed a 10-yard pass to tight end Jason Witten, giving the Cowboys the early 7–0 lead.
 The Eagles' first drive, in comparison, ended in a quick 3-and-out, giving the ball back to the Cowboys.
 On the next drive, Romo, looking for Patrick Crayton, was picked off by the Eagles' Joselio Hanson deep in Philadelphia territory.
 The Eagles, continuing their drive into the second quarter, were able to reach the Cowboys' 39-yard line, but elected to punt on 4th down rather than kick the long field goal.
 Tony Romo led Dallas back down the field and the possession finished with a 14-yard touchdown reception by Patrick Crayton.
 Still scoreless, the Eagles made a furious attempt to respond, moving the ball all the way to the 14-yard line of the Cowboys only for Donovan McNabb to fumble.
 Dallas DE Jay Ratliff scooped it up, eventually resulting in a 44-yard field goal by Shaun Suisham to end the half with a 17–0 Cowboys lead.

 To open the second half, the Eagles drove down the field into field goal range and once again came up empty.
 The 53-yard try by David Akers was wide left, and the Cowboys took over on their own 43.
 Both teams each punted twice until the Cowboys struck again, this time on a 2-play possession capped off by running back Felix Jones.
 Jones ran it in from 49 yards out and put Dallas up by 24 with under 6 minutes left in the third quarter.
 This would be the last time either team put up any points, and the game ended with a final score of 24–0.
 This would be Philadelphia's first loss since Week 10 and their first time being held scoreless in a regular season game since Week 13 of 2005.

 With the loss, the Eagles placed second in the NFC East, as the Cowboys won the division title by means of a tiebreaker.
 The loss also resulted in the Eagles failing to clinch the #2 seed (and a first-round bye) in the NFC and instead slipped all the way down to the #6 seed in the NFC, setting up a rematch on Wild Card weekend.